"O, beware, my lord, of jealousy!

 - Politically Incorrect Villain: The jokes Iago throws around to disarm people are a big case of Harsher in Hindsight.

-- Poor Communication Kills: The play is basically farce Played for Drama.
+- Poor Communication Kills: The play is farce Played for Drama.

 - Pride: Iago and Othello's hamartia.